wichtounet/wichtounet.github.io/posts/2018/02/c++17-migration-of-expression-templates-library-etl.rst

 the possible implementations of each operation.
 This makes a considerable difference in performance.
 I expect better compilation time when this is used in automatic selection mode (the default mode).
-In the default mode, a lot more code can be disabled with :code:`if constexpr`.
+In the default mode, a lot more code can be disabled with `if constexpr`.
 I will test this next with the DLL library which I will also migrate to C++17.

 Conclusion